wikimedia/eventgate/README.md

 # Architecture

+Eventbus attempts to be a generic HTTP POST event intake, event schema validation and event 'produce' service.
+The schema validation and event produce implementation is left up to the user.
+This service ships with a schema URL based validation and Kafka produce implementation, but you can plug in your own by implementing a module that returns an instantiated `Eventbus` and use it via `eventbus_init_module` application config.

 ## Event Schema URLs

-While the `EventBus` class that handles event validation and production can be configured to do validation in any way, this library was designed with the idea that event schemas should be identifiable and addressable via URL syntax.
+While the `Eventbus` class that handles event validation and production can be configured to do validation in any way, this library was designed with the idea that event schemas should be identifiable and addressable via URL syntax.
 If your each of your events contain a URI to the JSONSchema